85 Foods That Are Black (Naturally Black Foods)

 Do you love making smoothies?
 Check out this blog post, 30 Best Vegetables For Smoothies.

-34. Queen Of The Night Tomato
+1. Queen Of The Night Tomato

-No matter what way you pronounce “tomato,” no one can disagree on how eye-catching the queen of the night tomato truly is!
+No matter how you pronounce “tomato,” no one can disagree on how eye-catching the queen of the night tomato truly is!
 These rich burgundy-colored tomatoes seem to have brushstrokes of deep black tracing the outside and a vibrant red on the inside.
 Queen of the night tomatoes are sweet, full of flavor, and have a rich scent.
 These queens are begging to be used in place of ordinary tomatoes.
+You could use these vibrant tomatoes in this hearty vegan lentil soup.

-35. Schwartzenbeeren Blackberries
+2. Schwartzenbeeren Blackberries

-36. Senshu Kinukawa Mizu Eggplant
+3. Senshu Kinukawa Mizu Eggplant

 Senshu Kinukawa Mizu eggplant is sheer decadence.
 This eggplant was given the nickname “silk skin” because of its buttery soft flesh and was specifically designed to be eaten raw.
 You may have never seen yourself biting into a raw, onyx-colored eggplant, but this eggplant is too appetizing not to.

-37. Sweetie Pie Blackberry
+4. Sweetie Pie Blackberry

 Sweetie pie, this is a blackberry you don’t want to miss out on trying.
 This ultra-sweet, thornless blackberry has about 10-12% sugar in each morsel!
 Sweetie pie berries are extremely juicy, full of sweet flavor, and are the perfect fruit for your next jar of jam or preserves.
+Use these flavorful berries next time you make this easy blackberry smoothie without yogurt.

-38. True Black Brandywine Tomato
+1. True Black Brandywine Tomato

 Deep earthy flavor, a muted crimson outer flesh, and countless recipes to use this tomato with.
 This Quaker-founded tomato is a sight to behold with its dark black crevices hidden inside the tomato’s juicy pockets.
 This smoky tomato is ideal to use in any savory dish.

-39. Wonderberry
+2. Wonderberry

 Pitch blackberries hanging in a bundle off the vine.
 These black pearls truly are a wonder.
-Not only a wonder to behold but a wonder at what they can do for your body.
+Not only a wonder to behold, but a wonder at what they can do for your body.
 These berries are packed with antioxidants and can help to improve your blood sugar.
 They are high in fiber and have inflammation-fighting properties.

 These berries have a very balanced flavor as they aren’t overly sweet, which makes this black nightshade the perfect addition to your next pie or jam.
 (Be sure to ONLY eat these berries if they are fully ripe.
 Never eat wonderberries if there is any green on them whatsoever.)

-40. Zulu Sweet Pepper
+3. Zulu Sweet Pepper

 Black Beans and Legumes